jrh3k5/flume-agent-cookbook/cookbooks/flume_agent/TESTING.md

 [2014-06-14T22:43:50+00:00] INFO: Report handlers complete
 ```

-To establish a connection with the RHEL box created by Vagrant, run:
+To establish a connection with the CentOS box created by Vagrant, run:

 ```
-$ vagrant ssh
+$ kitchen login
 $ sudo su - root
 ```

 When the testing is completed, clean up the box with:

 ```
-$ vagrant destroy -f
+$ kitchen destroy
 ```